Technology-Notes/clearcontainers-runtime-wiki/Clear-Containers-Architecture.md

 ![Docker and Clear Containers](arch-images/docker-cc.png)

-`cc-runtime` creates a QEMU/KVM virtual machine for each container the Docker engine creates. <-- we probably don't need to make this docker specific here?
+`cc-runtime` creates a QEMU/KVM virtual machine for each container the Docker engine or Kubernetes' `kubelet` creates.

 The container process is then spawned by an [agent](https://github.com/clearcontainers/agent) running as a daemon inside